Can Non-U.S. Citizens Join the United States Military?

-Answer: Yes.
+Yes.
 A non-citizen can enlist in the military.
 However, federal law prohibits non-citizens from becoming commission or warrant officers.
-In order for a non-citizen to enlist in the military, he/she must first be a legal immigrant (with a green card), permanently residing in the United States.
-The Green Card is slang for Permanent Resident Card and has a 10-year span before it has to be renewed.
+In order for a non-citizen to enlist in the military,they must first be a legal immigrant (with a green card), permanently residing in the United States.
+The green card is slang for Permanent Resident Card and has a 10-year span before it has to be renewed.
 The card is issued by the Citizenship and Immigration Services of the Department of Homeland Security and contains a photo and fingerprint.

 Security Clearance Issues

 Federal Law prohibits granting a security clearance to non-citizens.
 Once you receive your green card, you can go to the U.S. Military recruiter of the branch of service you desire.
 However, until you are a citizen you are not granted a security clearance so your ability to serve in higher responsibility positions will be denied.
 Jobs in Intelligence, Nuclear, or Special Ops are limited, however, needed linguists can still assist the military in these fields as translators.
 But actually becoming, for instance, a Navy SEAL or EOD specialist, is limited to citizens only.

 Once you become a citizen, you can join these groups and be granted security clearances just like U.S.-born military members.

 There is recent history within the United States military to allow military members from foreign countries have an accelerated path to citizenship.
 This is somewhat true, however, the time to become a citizen is largely due to the Homeland Security Department and their capabilities.
 It is important to note that the military cannot and will not assist in the immigration process.
 One must immigrate first, using normal immigration quotas and procedures, and—once they've established an address in the United States—they can find a recruiter's office and apply for enlistment.